Snowfall In Massachusetts This Weekend Could Follow Record Warmth

 Closer to the city and to the south and east there is a greater likelihood of mixed precipitation or rain.
 Should the precipitation shield reach as far north as the Mountains, it would certainly be snow up there, and they sure can use it!

-Obviously we will continue to monitor and update the forecast over the rest of this week.
+We will continue to monitor and update the forecast the rest of this week.
 Stay tuned to WBZ-TV, CBSBoston.com and CBSN Boston for all the details.